 While guilt is easier to handle than shame, it can still require thought and effort.
 When you're trying to work through guilt, here's what you need to do.

-Sometimes, making amends is easy.
+Make Amends: Sometimes, making amends is easy.
 You simply apologize and make reparations.
-In the example where you feel guilt because you got too much change from the cashier, you could just say, "I'm sorry.
+In the example where you feel guilty because you got too much change from the cashier, you could just say, "I'm sorry.
 Let me return the extra change."

-Instead of beating yourself up with guilt or getting angry with others, it's more productive to look for solutions.
-If you've done something that you consider wrong, what can you do to make things right?
-If you can't make amends with the person you wronged, is there something else you can do for others like them.
+Take A Problem-Solving Approach: Instead of berating yourself or getting angry with others, it's more productive to look for solutions.
+If you've done something that you consider wrong, ask what you can do to make things right.
+If you can't make amends with the person you wronged, is there something else you can do for others like them?

 In decades past, many parents intentionally shamed their children to discourage certain behaviors.
 This practice has been mostly abandoned as we've come to understand that shaming has a negative impact on kids, not to mention everyone else.

-Unlike guilt, shame won't make you a better person.
+Shame Promotes Unethical Behavior: Unlike guilt, shame won't make you a better person.
 Instead, people who cling to shame are more likely to act poorly and hide it from others.
-Thinking they're unable to change, they blame their personality for their bad behavior, and sometimes they blame others.
+Thinking they're unable to change, they may blame their personality for their bad behavior, and sometimes blame others.
 It's very difficult to adopt a problem-solving attitude when you're focused on guilt, hiding what you've done, and mitigating the blame.
 When that happens, it can become difficult to work, live, or socialize with others.

-However, there is hope for guilt and shame.
-People change their behavior and improve their self-esteem every day, moving past shame vs guilt.
+There is hope for guilt and shame.
+People change their behavior and improve their self-esteem every day, moving past shame and guilt.
 Working on guilt and shame may not be easy, but it can be done.

 Shame is a challenging emotion, but feeling shame doesn't mean you're a morally deficient or otherwise inferior person.
 You can learn how to overcome guilt and shame with the right support.
 If you'd like to learn healthier ways to respond to your mistakes, consider working with a therapist.